 The last part of the exhibition explores the paintings of artists working in the complexity of the 20th century.
 In highly individualized ways, artists as diverse as Georgia O’Keeffe, Edward Hopper, David Hockney, Gerhard Richter and Ed Ruscha bring fresh perspectives to traditional landscape subjects.

-Seeing Nature: Landscape Masterworks from the Paul G. Allen Family Collection is co-organized by Portland Art Museum, Seattle Art Museum, with the Paul G. Allen Family Collection, and will be curated by Brian Ferriso, The Marilyn H. and Robert B. Pamplin Jr. Director.
+Seeing Nature: Landscape Masterworks from the Paul G. Allen Family Collection is co-organized by the Portland Art Museum and Seattle Art Museum with the Paul G. Allen Family Collection, and curated in Portland by Brian Ferriso, The Marilyn H. and Robert B. Pamplin Jr. Director.